 Screenplay: Richard Kwietniowski, based on the novella by Gilbert Adair

 Starring: John Hurt, Jason Priestley, and Fiona Loewi

 Giles De’Ath (John Hurt): This isn’t E.M.
 Forster.

-> In the Cut, admit one.
-You know, the one where Mark Ruffalo bears all.
+In the Cut, admit one.
+You know, the one where Mark Ruffalo bares all.

-> Giles: I have begun to engage in completely new subject matter.
+Giles: I have begun to engage in completely new subject matter.
 New to me at least.

 Henry (Gawn Grainger): Splendid.
 At our time of life, it’s good to tackle something new.
 I’ve considered golf, actually.

 Giles: I could almost say that it has brought me into contact with everything that I myself have never been.
 But that must be all for the time being, Henry.